joakim/kay/README.md

 An expression contains one (or more) message signal(s) and evaluates to the (last) signal's return value.

 A signal is a message sent to a receiver cell.
-Expressions are used to include values as arguments in the message.
+Expressions are used to include values in slots (arguments) in the message.

-There are no variables or statements, only cells (senders and receivers) with slots (state) and expressions (message signals).
+There are no variables or statements, only cells (senders and receivers) with fields (state) and expressions (message signals).

 <br/>